timan-z/HackMD-Clone-CMDE-Project/README2.md

 - `GET /` returns "Backend is running." (useful for quick health checks or frontend fetch test).
 #### 7. Server Bootstrapping
 - Listens on `PORT` (default `5000` is what I set) and logs successful startup

+## Frontend Highlights
+### Lexical Editor Integration
+- Using the Lexical framework, my editor is customized for CRDT collaboration and augmented with plugins for Markdown support and toolbar controls.
+It interfaces tightly with Yjs and custom Socket.IO layers.
+### Real-Time Cursors & Messaging:
+- Remote user cursors are rendered live using a throttled `send-cursor-pos` mechanism and layered with Socket.IO broadcast logic (this information is received and used by `<RemoteCursorOverlay>` within the Editor).
+- Chat functionality is user-specific and persistent, appearing in a collapsible interface within the Editor view.
+### Pre-bootstrap Document State:
+- Before Lexical mounts, the app queries the backend for previously saved document state.
+If found, it is loaded into memory and the editor state is set once Yjs and Lexical sync together.
+### Transient Notifications:
+- Live Socket.IO notifications inform the user of joins, leaves, kicks, and DMs, using animated visual indicators rather than primitive alerts.
+### UI State Management Without Redux:
+- Localized state (e.g. modal toggles, notification bars, users list, room roles) is efficiently managed using scoped `useState`/`useRef` logic and lifted states where necessary.
+- `hasJoinedRef` prevents React 18 Strict Mode from causing double-mount issues during editor initialization.

+## Backend Highlights
+### Socket.IO Server Logic
+- Manages user presence, cross-room communication, and live updates of active users, remote cursors, and private messages.
+- Uses `map` objects to manage:
+1. First user detection (for loading docs)
+2. Latest Editor document states
+3. Active socket-room-user mappings
+### Document State Serialization + PostgreSQL:
+- Upon disconnect (and room emptying), the backend serializes the CRDT state and persists it to the ydocs table.
+- On reconnect, this state is loaded on the frontend once Yjs and Lexical sync together.
+### Invite Link & Role System:
+- Backend generates expiring `UUID` invite links linked to `invite_links` table.
+- `user_rooms` table joins users and rooms while enforcing role-based logic (e.g., `king` vs. `member` privileges).
+### Resilient Express API Routing:
+- Robust error handling across routes (`/api/auth`, `/api/rooms`, `/api/ydocs`) with JWT validation middleware.
+### PostgreSQL Schema Design:
+- Includes normalized relational tables for users, rooms, document content (ydocs), invite links, and private messages.
+- Cascading deletes and foreign key constraints help enforce relational integrity.